anbclausen/quills/README.md

   -cx, --cx_optimal     whether to optimize for cx-depth -swap, --swap_optimal
-                        whether to optimize for swap count after finding a depth-optimal circuit -log {0,1}, --log_level {0,1}
+                        whether to optimize for swap count after finding a depth-optimal circuit -anc, --ancillaries   whether to allow ancillary SWAPs or not -log {0,1}, --log_level {0,1}
                         how much text to output during execution (0: silent, 1: default)
 ```